 | Annual support (~22%) | Recurring cost on top of licence fees.
 Compounds significantly over time.
 Provides security patches, version upgrades, and Oracle support access | Budget for support as a permanent cost line.
 Consider whether support is still justified for Forms environments nearing end-of-life or migration |

 | Future roadmap | If Forms applications are scheduled for migration to Oracle APEX or decommissioning, investing in new licences or long-term support agreements is wasteful | Align licence investment horizon with the actual planned lifetime of each Forms application.
-Consider a right-to-use approach rather than a multi-year commitment |
+Avoid over-investing in new licences for applications with a limited remaining lifespan |

-Download Whitepaper →| Pitfall | What Happens | How to Avoid |
+| Pitfall | What Happens | How to Avoid |

 |---|---|---|

 | Under-licensing users | Underestimating the NUP count.
-Every person or account accessing Forms — including quarterly report viewers, service accounts, and automated processes — must be licensed.
+Every person or account accessing Forms, including quarterly report viewers, service accounts, and automated processes, must be licensed.
 Missing these triggers compliance findings | Periodically audit actual user access logs.
 Count every active account, not just "regular" users.
 Include system/service accounts in the count |

-| Misapplying the core factor | Using an outdated or incorrect core factor, or counting physical CPUs instead of cores × factor.
+| Misapplying the core factor | Using an outdated or incorrect core factor, or counting physical CPUs instead of cores x factor.
 Oracle requires accounting for all processor cores where the software is installed | Verify the official Oracle Processor Core Factor Table for your specific CPU model.
 Document the calculation with hardware specifications |

 | Unlicensed dev/test environments | Installing Oracle Forms on test, staging, or DR servers without proper licensing.
 Oracle audit teams frequently verify non-production installations.
 There is no "free dev/test" exception | Licence every environment, or keep non-production environments on minimal cores.
-Use Oracle's free developer licence only on individual developer machines — not shared servers |
+Use Oracle's free developer licence only on individual developer machines, not shared servers |

 | WebLogic scope creep | Deploying additional Java applications or services on the restricted-use WebLogic that came with Forms.
-Oracle flags this as unauthorised use of WebLogic — the remedy is a full WebLogic licence at list price | Keep Forms/Reports WebLogic strictly dedicated.
+Oracle flags this as unauthorised use of WebLogic, and the remedy is a full WebLogic licence at list price | Keep Forms/Reports WebLogic strictly dedicated.
 Install other applications on a separately licensed WebLogic instance or different app server entirely |

-| VMware/virtualisation exposure | Running Forms on VMware without hard partitioning means Oracle may require licensing all physical cores across the entire vMotion-enabled cluster — not just the VM's allocated cores | Deploy on physical hardware, Oracle VM, or Oracle-approved hard partitioning.
+| VMware/virtualisation exposure | Running Forms on VMware without hard partitioning means Oracle may require licensing all physical cores across the entire vMotion-enabled cluster, not just the VM's allocated cores | Deploy on physical hardware, Oracle VM, or Oracle-approved hard partitioning.
 If VMware is required, isolate the host from vMotion clusters.
 See our Oracle VMware licensing guide |

-| Contract and renewal surprises | Oracle's standard 3% annual support uplift, prohibitions on dropping licences, or legacy contract terms that don't match current deployments.
+| Contract and renewal surprises | Oracle's standard 3% annual support uplift, prohibitions on dropping licences, or legacy contract terms that do not match current deployments.
 ULA certifications that fail to account for Forms properly | Review all contract terms before renewal.
 Understand support uplift caps.
 If Forms was part of a ULA, ensure proper certification.
 Engage licensing specialists for complex situations |

 | EBS exemption misapplication | Assuming all Forms deployments are covered by an EBS licence, when in fact custom forms or Forms applications running outside EBS scope require separate licensing | Document clearly which Forms applications run within EBS and which are standalone.
-Only the EBS-embedded usage is covered — everything else needs its own licence |
+Only the EBS-embedded usage is covered.
+Everything else needs its own licence |

-Download Whitepaper →| Recommendation | Detail |
+| Recommendation | Detail |

 |---|---|